 The Fender Telecaster is a legendary instrument, but it can become frustratingly noisy at times, leaving you frantically searching for a way to quiet it down.
-Noise gates can help keep the noise under control when you are not playing, but when you hit a note, and the gate opens, the noise comes through.
-We can help by showing you how to add some shielding to your Tele to protect it from the outside interference that causes the noise to occur.
+Noise gates can help keep the noise under control when you’re not playing, but when you hit a note, and the gate opens, the noise comes through.
+We can help by showing you how to add some shielding to your Tele, to protect it from the outside interference that causes the noise to occur.
 We’ll also explain proper telecaster shielding grounding.

 RF stands for Radio Frequency.
 While your local radio station, airplane communications, and CB radio chatter may occasionally come through your amplifier, the radio frequencies we are most concerned with will have a much closer origin.